 Rifling: (price 20 husk, weight - ) Rifling on the inside of firearm barrels induces spin into the projectile increasing the firearm’s range.
 Rifling can be added to any firearm, increasing the range by 2

 Shells: (Price 5 chips, weight 1/10th pebble, prerequisite: rifling) Instead of the slow muzzle loading ammo of existing firearms, shells contain their own ignition method.
 Guns using shells must be custom made.
 And come in 2 varieties.
-The rifle costs 28 husk has a damage of 4, range of 8, and properties reload (1), mechanical, and armor breaker 3.
-The Revolver costs 37 husk has a damage of 2, range 6, armor breaker 3, mechanical, and only has to be reloaded with reload 2 every 6 shots.
+The rifle costs 28 husks has a damage of 4, range of 8, and properties reload (1), mechanical, and armor breaker 3.
+The Revolver costs 37 husks has a damage of 2, range 6, armor breaker 3, mechanical, and only has to be reloaded with reload 2 every 6 shots.

 Special shells: NEEDS RULES